-Final treatment decisions should be made among the parent, child’s dentist and orthodontist.
+Final treatment decisions should be made by the parent, child’s dentist, an orthodontist.

 Visit the “About Orthodontics” section of the American Association of Orthodontists Web site at www.braces.org.
 The American Association of Orthodontists Recommends Treatment for Adults, When Appropriate, in Conjunction with Regular Dental Care

-Some of the reasons correction of orthodontic problems are important to adults:
+Some of the reasons correction of orthodontic problems is important to adults:

 - Can help prevent or improve periodontal problems